bjnortier/shapesmith.deprecated/README.md

 # Shapesmith[.next]

-Welcome to Shapesmith.next, the next generation implementation of Shapesmith.
+Welcome to Shapesmith.next, the next generation EXPERIMENTAL implementation of Shapesmith.

 You can find the original, stable, version at [http://github.com/bjnortier/shapesmith](http://github.com/bjnortier/shapesmith)